yggdrasilradio/templeofrom/README.md

 Added generation of arbitrary number of portals, monsters, treasures, walls.

-Added support for GHOST and SKULL monsters

 Expanded to add more rooms, monsters, treasures

+Added more monster types:

-Ghosts are invisible unless you aggro them
+* Ghosts (slow but invisible till you aggro them)
+* Skulls (fast, nasty little buggers)

 Added utility to generate level data from a gif image: